BranchMetrics/android-branch-deep-linking-attribution/README.md

 **1. Initialize the Branch SDK**

 Head to your _core library project_, where your Application class is defined and drop in the snippet of code to the onCreate() method as follows.
+If you plan on deep linking from your Android Instant App to your full Android app after its installed, you'll need to add the line `enablePlayStoreReferrer`.
+This adds a delay to the initialization to wait for the Google Play Referrer, which can take up to a second.

 ```java
 public void onCreate() {